BMO Financial Group Declares Dividends

 Common shareholders may elect to have their cash dividends reinvested in common shares of the Bank in accordance with the Bank's Shareholder Dividend Reinvestment and Share Purchase Plan (the "Plan").

-For the Q4 2020 Dividend declared today and subsequently until further notice, such additional common shares will be purchased on the open market without a discount.
-As previously announced, for the quarterly dividend on common shares declared on May 27, 2020, such additional common shares will be issued from treasury with a two percent discount from the Average Market Price (as defined in the Plan).
+As previously announced, and until further notice, such additional common shares will be issued from treasury with a two percent discount from the Average Market Price (as defined in the Plan).
+The discount will not apply to common shares purchased under the "Optional Cash Payment" feature of the Plan.

-For registered shareholders who wish to participate in the Plan, Enrolment Forms must be received by the Bank's transfer agent, Computershare Trust Company of Canada, by the close of business on November 4, 2020.
+For existing members of the Plan, the discount will automatically be applied to the reinvestment of the Q3 2020 Dividend.
+For registered shareholders who wish to participate in the Plan and thereby receive the two percent discount in respect of the Q3 2020 Dividend, Enrolment Forms must be received by the Bank's transfer agent, Computershare Trust Company of Canada, by the close of business on August 5, 2020.
 Beneficial or non-registered holders must contact their financial institution or broker well in advance of the above date for instructions on how to participate.

 More information about the Plan and how to enroll can be found at: